Romonaga/rpiLightSystem/README.md

          b) I would also suggest editing /boot/config.txt look for line dtparam=audio=on and set it to dtparam=audio=off, if the line does not exist, add it.

-         c) One Wire GPIO, should be turned off, in raspi-config, under interfaces, it will cause interference with the Pannels.
+         c) One Wire GPIO, should be turned off, in raspi-config, under interfaces, it will cause interference with the Panels.

    3. If you want to make use of the LUX, in raspi-config, under interfaces, turn on i2c.
    4. If you want to use the spi to drive the LEDS, in raspi-config, under interfaces, turn on spi.